eZmaxinc/eZmax-SDK-go/docs/EzsignfolderGetEzsignfoldersignerassociationsV1ResponseMPayload.md

 ### GetAObjEzsignfoldersignerassociation

-`func (o *EzsignfolderGetEzsignfoldersignerassociationsV1ResponseMPayload) GetAObjEzsignfoldersignerassociation() []EzsignfoldersignerassociationResponseCompound`
+`func (o *EzsignfolderGetEzsignfoldersignerassociationsV1ResponseMPayload) GetAObjEzsignfoldersignerassociation() []CustomEzsignfoldersignerassociationActionableElementResponse`

 GetAObjEzsignfoldersignerassociation returns the AObjEzsignfoldersignerassociation field if non-nil, zero value otherwise.

 ### GetAObjEzsignfoldersignerassociationOk

-`func (o *EzsignfolderGetEzsignfoldersignerassociationsV1ResponseMPayload) GetAObjEzsignfoldersignerassociationOk() (*[]EzsignfoldersignerassociationResponseCompound, bool)`
+`func (o *EzsignfolderGetEzsignfoldersignerassociationsV1ResponseMPayload) GetAObjEzsignfoldersignerassociationOk() (*[]CustomEzsignfoldersignerassociationActionableElementResponse, bool)`

 GetAObjEzsignfoldersignerassociationOk returns a tuple with the AObjEzsignfoldersignerassociation field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

 ### SetAObjEzsignfoldersignerassociation

-`func (o *EzsignfolderGetEzsignfoldersignerassociationsV1ResponseMPayload) SetAObjEzsignfoldersignerassociation(v []EzsignfoldersignerassociationResponseCompound)`
+`func (o *EzsignfolderGetEzsignfoldersignerassociationsV1ResponseMPayload) SetAObjEzsignfoldersignerassociation(v []CustomEzsignfoldersignerassociationActionableElementResponse)`

 SetAObjEzsignfoldersignerassociation sets AObjEzsignfoldersignerassociation field to given value.